 - HEMS System is applicable to any internal combustion engine application (buses, trucks, gas turbines and power generators).

 Whilst the gaseous stored hydrogen system (the current HEMS technology) provides an optimal method of control and delivery of hydrogen to the engine, the ability to safely mount cylinders to provide enough hydrogen for the distances travelled by some of the heavy freight, trains and marine vessels is restricted by the available space and the current level of hydrogen infrastructure available in Australia.
 This limitation will be overcome by new Hems Technology being developed.

 HEMS Water Fumigation System (WFS)

-HEMS Global is working on a range of new technology that will reduce NOx emissions dramatically and increase engine power.
+HEMS International is working on a range of new technology that will reduce NOx emissions dramatically and increase engine power.
 The WFS system involves water fumigation to provide additional cooling of the combustion chamber.
 This reduces the temperatures at which NOx forms.

 Oxides of Nitrogen (NOx) are produced at high cylinder temperatures.
 A fact of the internal combustion engine is that when the engine is operating at its most efficient, the cylinder temperatures are at their highest.
 As engine manufactures improve the efficiency of their engines by increasing compression ratios and cylinder temperatures, they are hamstrung by the NOx.
 This is why the new vehicles now are fitted with catalytic converters and exhaust recirculation Systems.